 - Publishes gallery packages so that you can deploy MySQL databases using the gallery.

 - Publishes a gallery package for deploying hosting servers.

-- Deploys a VM using the Windows Server 2016 core image you downloaded, and then installs the MySQL resource provider.
+- Deploys a VM using the Windows Server 2016 core image or Microsoft AzureStack Add-on RP Windows Server image you downloaded, and then installs the MySQL resource provider.

 - Registers a local DNS record that maps to your resource provider VM.

 - Registers your resource provider with the local Azure Resource Manager for the operator account.

 When the MySQL resource provider deployment starts, the system.local.mysqladapter resource group is created.
 It may take up to 75 minutes to finish the deployments required to this resource group.
 You should not place any other resources in the system.local.mysqladapter resource group.

 You can specify these parameters from the command line.
 If you don't, or if any parameter validation fails, you're prompted to provide the required parameters.

 |CloudAdminCredential||The credential for the cloud administrator, necessary for accessing the privileged endpoint.||Required|

 |AzCredential||The credentials for the Azure Stack Hub service admin account.
 Use the same credentials that you used for deploying Azure Stack Hub.
 The script will fail if the account you use with AzCredential requires multi-factor authentication (MFA).||Required|